 Yes No Subpart B-Assurances (Assurance is hereby provided.)
 (Assurance cannot be ensured.
 Provide date on which State will complete changes in order to provide assurance.)
 Check and enter date(s) as applicable (20 U.S.C.
-1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) total amount of State and local funds budgeted for expenditures in the current fiscal year for early intervention services for children eligible under this part and their families must be at least equal to the total amount of State and local funds actually expended for early intervention services for these children and their families in the most recent preceding fiscal year for which the information is available.
-Allowance may be made for- (1) A decrease in the number of infants and toddlers who are eligible to receive early intervention services under this part; and (2) Unusually large amounts of funds expended for such long-term purposes as the acquisition of equipment and the construction of facilities. (c) Requirement regarding indirect costs.
+1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) eligible to receive early intervention services under this part; and (2) Unusually large amounts of funds expended for such long-term purposes as the acquisition of equipment and the construction of facilities. (c) Requirement regarding indirect costs.
 (1) Except as provided in paragraph (c)(2) of this section, a lead agency under this part may not charge indirect costs to its Part C grant.
 (2) If approved by the lead agency's cognizant Federal agency or by the Secretary, the lead agency must charge indirect costs through either- (i) A restricted indirect cost rate that meets the requirements in 34 CFR 76.560 through 76.569; or (ii) A cost allocation plan that meets the non-supplanting requirements in paragraph (b) of this section and 34 CFR Part 76 of EDGAR.
-(3) In charging indirect costs under paragraph (c)(2)(i) and (c)(2)(ii) of this section, the lead agency may not charge rent, occupancy, or space maintenance costs directly to the Part C grant, unless those costs are specifically approved in advance by the Secretary. х 25.
-The Statewide system ensures that fiscal control and fund accounting procedures will be adopted as necessary to ensure proper disbursement of, and accounting for, Federal funds paid under 34 CFR Part 303.
-(34 CFR §303.226) х 26.
-The State ensures that policies and practices have been adopted to ensure that-
+(3) In charging indirect costs under paragraph (c)(2)(i) and (c)(2)(ii) of this section, the lead agency may not charge rent, occupancy, or space maintenance costs directly to the Part C grant, unless those costs are specifically approved in advance by the Secretary.
+X The Statewide system ensures that fiscal control and fund accounting procedures will be adopted as necessary to ensure proper disbursement of, and accounting for, Federal funds paid under 34 CFR Part 303.
+(34 CFR §303.226) X 26.
+The State ensures that policies and practices have been adopted to ensure that- (a) Traditionally underserved groups, including minority, low-income, homeless, and rural families and children with disabilities who are wards of the State, are meaningfully involved in the planning and implementation of all the requirements of Part C; and (b) These families have access to culturally competent services within their local geographical areas.
+(34 CFR §303.227)